StephanThierry/nodejs4synologynas/README.md

 1. Using the command `sudo cp /volume1/server/nodeserverstart.sh /usr/local/etc/rc.d` will copy the script.
 1. Run the command ```sudo chmod +x /usr/local/etc/rc.d/nodeserverstart.sh``` to make the script executable, otherwise it won't actually be executed.
 1. You should now be able to restart your server and the bootscript will make sure the service is started.

+### Stopping Node
+When developing your NodeJS application you will often need to make changes, thus stopping and starting the service.
+The easiest is to keep the Node process in the shell so you can close it easily.
+But if you need to stop a "forever"-Node process it should be enough to run `sudo forever stopall`  but that might not always be the case.
+Sometimes you need to use a more drastic appraoch and use the command `sudo killall -9 node` to be sure all node-processes are stopped.

+A good indication that a process is still running in the background is the error `EADDRINUSE`.
+Which indicated that the system still thinks there is a process listening to the specified port.

 ### Running the NodeJS REST service on port 80 using a custom subdomain name (optional):
 Theoretically you could run everything through the NodeJS server.
 Even serving static files etc. Thus eliminating the need for another webserver completely.
 But the built-in Nginx server does offer a lot of flexiblility and ease-of-use that, in NodeJS, would require in a lot of custom code to route everything coming in on port 80 to the correct place.
 So I'll assume you want to use the standard Nginx webserver in the "Web Station"-package for serving PHP- and static files.
 We will also be using the Nginx server to route the traffic to the correct NodeJS application based on the requested host-header.